ErnestoHkirk/RTChrome/README.md

 This chrome extension provides scores from Rotten Tomatoes™ to the media included within the Amazon Prime Video™ service.
 Simply hover your mouse over a movie or TV show on the Amazon Prime Video™ website to use this extension.
-If you find any issues using this extension, feel free to send me a message.
+If you find any issues using this extension, feel free to leave a message in the 'support' section.

 ![imgFound](https://user-images.githubusercontent.com/37064367/67810619-2406c400-fa58-11e9-93d0-720b3f13600f.jpg)